melanchall/drywetmidi/Docs/articles/recording/Overview.md

 }
 ```

-Don't forget to call [StartEventsListening](xref:Melanchall.DryWetMidi.Multimedia.IInputDevice.StartEventsListening) on [IInputDevice](xref:Melanchall.DryWetMidi.Multimedia.IInputDevice) before you start recording since `Recording` do nothing with the device you've specified.
+Don't forget to call [StartEventsListening](xref:Melanchall.DryWetMidi.Multimedia.IInputDevice.StartEventsListening) on [IInputDevice](xref:Melanchall.DryWetMidi.Multimedia.IInputDevice) before you start recording since `Recording` does nothing with the device you've specified.

-To start recording call [Start](xref:Melanchall.DryWetMidi.Multimedia.Recording.Start) method.
-To stop it call [Stop](xref:Melanchall.DryWetMidi.Multimedia.Recording.Stop) method.
+To start recording, call the [Start](xref:Melanchall.DryWetMidi.Multimedia.Recording.Start) method.
+To stop it, call the [Stop](xref:Melanchall.DryWetMidi.Multimedia.Recording.Stop) method.
 You can resume recording after it has been stopped by calling `Start` again.
 To check whether recording is currently running or not, get a value of the [IsRunning](xref:Melanchall.DryWetMidi.Multimedia.Recording.IsRunning) property. `Start` and `Stop` methods fire [Started](xref:Melanchall.DryWetMidi.Multimedia.Recording.Started) and [Stopped](xref:Melanchall.DryWetMidi.Multimedia.Recording.Stopped) events respectively.

-You can get recorded events as with [GetEvents](xref:Melanchall.DryWetMidi.Multimedia.Recording.GetEvents) method.
+You can get recorded events as with the [GetEvents](xref:Melanchall.DryWetMidi.Multimedia.Recording.GetEvents) method.

 Take a look at small example of MIDI data recording: